Main Street USD (MSUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Main Street USD Historical Price

-According to the latest data gathered on Main Street USD live price page, the current price of Main Street USD is 0.99USD.
+According to the latest data gathered on Main Street USD live price page, the current price of Main Street USD is 0.995592USD.
 The circulating supply of Main Street USD(MSUSD) is

 In the past 24 hours, Main Street USD has shown a price movement of